-3 The minimalist foundation
+3 The Minimalist Foundation

 In [Mai09] we presented a two-level formal system which satisfies the requirements in [MS05] of a two-level foundation for constructive mathematics.
-We call this system the two-level minimalist foundation.
+We call this system the two-level minimalist foundation, for short MF.
 We are aware, however, that a specific formal system, which is static by definition, cannot fully capture the dynamics of the minimalist approach to constructivism, started in [MS05, Sam08, Sam11, Sam12].

-The two levels of the minimalist foundation are both given by a type theory à la Martin-Löf: the intensional level, called mTT, is an intensional type theory including aspects of Martin-Löf's one in [NPS90] (and extending the set-theoretic version in [MS05] with collections), and its extensional level, called emTT, is an extensional type theory including aspects of extensional Martin-Löf's one in [Mar84].
-Then a quotient model of setoid à la Bishop [Bis67, Hof97, BCP03, Pal05a] over the intensional level is used in [Mai09] to interpret the extensional level in the intensional one.
-A categorical study of this quotient model has been carried on in [MR13, MRara, MRarb] and related to the construction of Hyland's effective topos [Hyl82, HJP80].
+The two levels of MF are both given by a type theory à la Martin-Löf: the intensional level, called mTT, is an intensional type theory including aspects of Martin-Löf's one in [NPS90] (and extending the set-theoretic version in [MS05] with collections), and its extensional level, called emTT, is an extensional type theory including aspects of extensional Martin-Löf's one in [Mar84].
+Then a quotient model of setoids à la Bishop [Bis67, Hof97, BCP03, Pal05a] over the intensional level is used in [Mai09] to interpret the extensional level in the intensional one.
+A categorical study of this quotient model has been carried on in [MR13b, MR13a, MR15] and related to the construction of Hyland's effective topos [Hyl82, HJP80].